hawkfish/textform/docs/transforms/inputs/add.rst

     .. py:attribute:: outputs
         :type: tuple(str), str

-        The name(s) of the output columns.
+        The name(s) of the output fields.
-        They cannot overwrite existing columns.
-Use :py:class:`Drop` to remove unwanted columns.
+        They cannot overwrite existing fields.
+Use :py:class:`Drop` to remove unwanted fields.

     .. py:attribute:: values
         :type: tuple

-        The value(s) for the output columns.
+        The value(s) for the output fields.
 There must be the same number as *outputs*.

 Usage
 ^^^^^